Home

 The First Commercial Mouse

-April 27, 2021 marked the 40th birthday of the first commercial computer mouse.
-On April 27, 1981, this mouse was sold as an accessory to a computer that was really far to expensive for any average Joe to own.
-The computer was Xerox Star, or the 8010 Information System.
-A stand-alone model with the software cost a whopping $16,500, which is close to $50,000 if you think of it in today’s market.
-What was even worse was that the computers were designed to function in a network, so the cost would have been even greater.
+April 27 2021, marked the 40th birthday of the first commercial computer mouse.
+On April 27, 1981, this mouse was sold as an accessory to a far too expensive computer for any average Joe to own.
+The computer was Xerox Star or the 8010 Information System.
+A stand-alone model with the software costs a whopping $16,500, which is close to $50,000 in today’s market.
+What was even worse was that the computers were designed to function in a network so the cost would have been even greater.

-While the Xerox Star was a commercial flop, the mouse lived on, subsequently accompanying MacIntosh computers, as well as Apple’s Lisa computer.
+While the Xerox Star was a commercial flop, the mouse lived on, subsequently accompanying MacIntosh computers and Apple’s Lisa computer.
 Until this point, the mouse had only been an experimental device.
-Though the Xerox Star, as a package, didn’t impress, it did demonstrate the mouse as a valuable asset that could be sold to the public.
+Though the Xerox Star didn’t impress as a package, it demonstrated the mouse as a valuable asset that could be sold to the public.
 And the rest, as they say, is history.

 Frequently Asked Questions